-His curiosity shows through the writing at his blog, and is therefore a recommended stop for anyone that is interested about expanding their horizons on the topic.
+His curiosity shows through the writing on his blog, and is, therefore, a recommended stop for anyone that is interested in expanding their horizons on the topic.

 The Sediment Blog is managed by two chaps by the name CJ and PK and is an avenue through which they can share their “mid-life Terroirs”.

 As a finalist for the 2011 Best New Wine Blog Award, CJ and PK update their blog twice weekly and write in a style that doesn’t take wine too seriously.